morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 - 2022-02-02 - additions to reflect a lack of support for 4addr
 - 2022-01-08 - additions to reflect a lack of support for virtual interface (VIF) or set_wiphy_netns.
 - 2021-11-20 - changes to reflect the new 8812au, 8821au and 88x2bu drivers.

+Note: The above list just shows administrative changes for this page.
+The drivers generally get multiple updates per week.

 -----